The Surrogate (1995 film)

 The Surrogate is a 1995 television film drama directed by Jan Egleson and Raymond Hartung and aired on ABC.
 The film had a limited VHS release in the United Kingdom in April 1996.
 It has also been released on video in Asia.

-The film centers around the young and talented student Amy (Alyssa Milano), who replies on an innocent advertisement for a rental place.
+The film centers around the young and talented student Amy (Alyssa Milano), who relies on an innocent advertisement for a rental place.
 Here, she meets Stuart (David Dukes) and Joan Quinn (Connie Sellecca).
 After she rents the place, she creates a good relationship with the family.
 After a lot of hesitation, the family asks her to be the surrogate mother of their child, since Joan can't have babies herself anymore.
 Amy thinks about it and agrees.
 When Amy discovers that the family hides a dark secret about the death of an earlier baby, Amy is determined not to give her child up and flees.
 Soon, the police are looking for her, because she officially kidnapped her own baby.